OrianaVenture/VentureValheim/Progression/README.md

 * BlockedPrivateKeys: Stop only these keys being added to the player's key list when UsePrivateKeys is true (use this or AllowedPrivateKeys)
 * AllowedPrivateKeys: Allow only these keys being added to the player's key list when UsePrivateKeys is true (use this or BlockedPrivateKeys, if the BlockedPrivateKeys has any values it will use that setting)
 * EnforcedPrivateKeys: Always add these keys to the player's private list on startup (regardless of other settings)
-* QualifyingKeys: Additional keys you would like to be tracked by this mod, use if you have other mods that add keys.
-You do not need to specify the vanilla keys as they are added automatically.

 #### Vanilla Public Keys (That this mod will track by default)